 You are loved. x

-Update: (March 27th, 2015) It has been brought to my attention that the art piece I created for this challenge, has an uncanny resemblance in some ways, to a painting titled “Hem of His Garment” by the very sweet, Diana Downing of Overcomers Art.
-You all know I work hard to help protect the art work of those I lead and would never intentionally copy someone else’s work, nor encourage it.
+P.S.
+After this blog post and tutorial was published, it was brought to my attention that the art piece I created for this challenge, has an uncanny resemblance in some ways, to a painting titled “Hem of His Garment” by the very sweet, Diana Downing of Overcomers Art.
+You all know I work hard to help protect the artwork of those I lead and would never intentionally copy someone else’s work, nor encourage it.
 This is one of those situations that can happen from time to time in the world of Christian art, as we seek to ask God for what images are on His heart to portray.
 I encourage you to enjoy Diana’s artwork which she lovingly worked on and has prints available for.
-I look forward to featuring her art work on my blog soon, which I know you’ll enjoy.